NovaPeru-Tech/NovaPeru-Tech-Project-Report/docs/ChapterV.md

     </tr>
     <tr>
       <td colspan="2"><strong>Sprint 1 Goal (Outcome–Impact–Customer–Confirmation):</strong><br><br>
-        <em>Our focus is on delivering the first deployed version of VEYRA's Landing Page with all core sections
+<em>Our focus is on delivering the first bilingual marketing Landing Page of VEYRA that clearly communicates the value proposition and service offering to first-time visitors.</em><br><br>
-        (Hero, Services, Pricing, About Us, Team, Contact) and bilingual support (Spanish/English).</em><br><br>
-        <em>We believe it delivers a clear and professional introduction to VEYRA for first-time visitors from both
-        target segments (Nursing Home Administrators and Family Members).</em><br><br>
+<em>We believe it delivers a clear and trustworthy first impression for Nursing Home Administrators and Family Members, helping them quickly understand what VEYRA does and how to contact the team.</em><br><br>
-        <em>This will be confirmed when users can navigate through all sections in both languages without interface
+<em>This will be confirmed when users from both segments can navigate through all core sections (Hero, Services, Pricing, About Us, Team, Contact) in Spanish and English and can reach the Contact section in no more than three clicks from the home view.</em>
-        errors and the page is accessible via GitHub Pages with proper performance metrics.</em>
       </td>
     </tr>
     <tr>